The historical events are presented in an informal documentary style below

 In 1969 this early electronic mail system was also ported to Mulics (Multiplexed Information and Computing Service)

-An electronic mail box protocol was also discussed in various RFCs from RFC 196 to RF720 from 1971 and in 1976 Queen Elizabeth II made history by sending an electronic mail announcing that the Royal Signals and Radar Establishment in Malvern was available on the ARPANET and by this time the familar format of "name@host" was in already in us
+An electronic mail box protocol was also discussed in various RFCs from RFC 196 to RF720 from 1971 and in 1976 Queen Elizabeth II made history by sending an electronic mail announcing that the Royal Signals and Radar Establishment in Malvern was available on the ARPANET and by this time the familar format of "name@host" was in already in use

 The video on the left, celebrating the 50th Anniversary of ARPANET shows its evolution during the 1970s and the interntetworking between various elements, which is also covered below